The use of microdata for firm-level analysis of preference tariff utilisation in the UK: technical report

 Conclusion

-The firm-level analysis of preferential tariff utilisation conducted by the Data Science Campus and the Department for International Trade is the first of its kind in the UK that makes use of a rich set of information derived from administrative records.
 We explain in this technical report what drives us to study PURs using firm-level and transactional-level data, as well as the research questions these data allow us to answer that cannot be answered using aggregate data or statistics.

-We provide a brief overview of the data used in existing empirical studies that are largely aggregate data and survey-based data.
+We provide a brief overview of the data used in existing empirical studies that are largely aggregated data and survey-based data.
 We then explain the data improvements we have made in our study, along with some of the challenges we have encountered in making those improvements.

 There are limitations of the two sets of administrative records that we use.
 These issues include, for example, misreporting in trade data, “lost” identity links among IDBR business units, updating issues of the IDBR, and complications arising because of complex business structures and complex VAT reporting arrangements.
 Some of these issues we attempt to address in our study.
 For example, constructing a linking strategy to re-establish identity links among business units and a strategy to link TiG to IDBR in the face of an inconsistent format of VAT identifiers in the two datasets.

 We recognise that some improvements to the data could perhaps be made in future analytical work to increase the quality of microdata for this kind of analysis.
-For example, future work could establish an appropriate turnover apportionment strategy to better deal with the issues we face with enterprises with VAT group reporting arrangements and to use HM Revenue and Customs (HMRC) VAT turnover data.

 We also recognise that some of the data issues are because of how the administrative data are collected and recorded, and hence cannot easily be resolved by researchers and analysts.
-However, as administrative data are now routinely used in analysis and policymaking, those with responsibility for collecting administrative data should consider the wider public benefits that changes in collection and database design might yield.

 Regardless of the data challenges we faced, our preference utilisation rates (PURs) analysis shows how detailed-level administrative data can be used to conduct firm-level analysis of preferential tariffs and how data science techniques can be successfully applied to analyse these questions — laying the foundations for further analysis of preference utilisation in the UK.